Reliefs and Reductions

 The Supporting Small Businesses scheme will help those ratepayers who, as a result of the change in their rateable value at the revaluation, are losing some or all of their small business or rural rate relief and, as a result, are facing large increases in their bills.

-The Council will automatically notify ratepayers who are eligible for this relief by 30 September 2017.
+The Council will automatically notify ratepayers who are eligible for this relief.
 If you have not been notified, and believe you are eligible, please contact the Business Rates section on 01732 876338 or email us giving your reasons.